-The simplest thing to do at the San Antonio Riverwalk with your dog is hike.
+The simplest thing to do at the San Antonio Riverwalk with your dog is walk.
 There are many routes down to the riverwalk from street level.
 Once you have chosen a parking spot, simply head down to the river and enjoy the scenery.
 The downtown sector of the riverwalk will be the most densely populated, but it is a “must see”.
-There are weekly events taking place on, or near the river.
+There are weekly events taking place on, or near, the river.
 Check them out on the San Antonio Riverwalk website.

 Visit the riverwalk in the winter and you will find that it’s lit up by Christmas lights at night!
 However, dogs aren’t interested in Christmas lights.
 Abbey’s main interest at the riverwalk is the wildlife – she loves the ducks.
 She’s on high alert the entire hike along the river and sleeps very well after the trip.

 If you are in need of drinking water or restrooms during the hike, there are several options along the way.
 You will find them at the Rivercenter Mall, and some at street level as well.
 Restaurants along the river may refuse you entry if you are not dining.
 I prefer to carry a water bottle with me, which I can easily fill at a fountain.

 The most obvious thing to see while visiting the riverwalk is the Alamo.
 The historical mission and fortress may look out of place in the center of the city, surrounded by commercial shops, but it’s a “must see” for those with any interest in history.
 There are always people visiting the Alamo with mid afternoon being the busiest time of day.

 Pictures are not allowed inside the building, and neither are pets.
 However, the space outside the Alamo is much larger, and dog friendly.
 While dogs probably have little to no interest in seeing the Alamo, it’s free, and worth a visit if you do.
 Service dogs will be allowed anywhere you go.